jatinchowdhury18/ChowDSP-VCV/doc/manual.md

 <img src="https://miro.medium.com/max/800/1*Et0lRw3uBadjunDu1RPTrA.png" alt="Pic" height="350">

 The Feedback module contains two modulating allpass stages arranged in a feedback architecture.
-The amount of feedback is controll by the **feedback** knob.
+The amount of feedback is controlled by the **feedback** knob.

 The Mod module contains a series of modulating allpass stages.
 The **mod** knob controls the mix of the modulated signal.
 The **stages** knob controls the number of allpass stages used.